Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Characterizing Data Prefetching

-We observe this through a similar program with the one discussed, as shown in Listing~\ref{observation2_code}.
-We still use two threads pinned on different physical cores, and let them execute sequentially in each iteration of a for loop.
-Again, we run the program twice: in the first experiment (expt\_idx = 0 in line 3), $thread_0$ loads $d_0$, and then $thread_1$ performs \texttt{PREFETCHW} on $d_0$ and times the prefetching in each iteration.
-In the second experiment, in each iteration, $thread_0$ stays idle and $thread_1$ still prefetches and times the prefetching.
+\begin{itemize}[leftmargin=0pt ] \item[] \textbf{Observation 2} \textit{The execution time of \texttt{PREFETCHW} is related to the coherence state of the target cache line.} \end{itemize} We observe this with the program shown in Listing~\ref{observation2_code}.
+We still use two threads pinned on different physical cores, and let them execute sequentially in each iteration of the for loop.
+Again, we run the program twice: in experiment 0 (expt\_idx = 0 in line 3), in each iteration, $thread_0$ loads $d_0$, and then $thread_1$ performs \texttt{PREFETCHW} on $d_0$ and times the prefetch.
+In experiment 1, $thread_0$ stays idle and $thread_1$ still prefetches and times the prefetch in each iteration.

-Figure~\ref{character2} shows the execution time of \texttt{PREFETCHW} observed by $thread_1$ on our Intel core i7-7700K processor in both experiments: in the first experiment, it takes around 120 cycles for \texttt{PREFETCHW} to finish; however, in the second experiment it only takes around 70 cycles.
-This is because in the first experiment, after $thread_0$ loads $d_0$, the state of $d_0$ will become S, and a copy of $d_0$ is filled into the private cache of $thread_0$.
-Then when $thread_1$ prefetches, it needs to change the state from S to M which means it has to inform the LLC to invalidate the copy of $d_0$ in the private cache of $thread_0$.
+Figure~\ref{character1} shows the execution time of \texttt{PREFETCHW} observed by $thread_1$ (in line 16) on our Intel Core i7-6700 processor in both experiments.
+In the first experiment, it always takes around 130 cycles for \texttt{PREFETCHW} to finish; however, in the second experiment it only takes around 70 cycles.
+This is because in the first experiment, after $thread_0$ loads $d_0$, the state of $d_0$ becomes S, and a copy of $d_0$ is filled into the private cache of $thread_0$ (see Figure~\ref{coherence_MtoS}).
+Then when $thread_1$ prefetches, it needs to change the state from S to M, which means it has to inform the LLC to invalidate the copy of $d_0$ in the private cache of $thread_0$.
 However, in the second experiment, since $thread_0$ stays idle, when $thread_1$ prefetches, $d_0$ is already in M state.
 Thus, in this case \texttt{PREFETCHW} does not cause any state change and finishes much faster.

-We have tested these two observations on many Intel processors including \textit{all available 1st/2nd/3rd Generation Intel Xeon Salable Processors on AWS EC2}, and five Intel desktop/server processors we own.
-As shown in Table~\ref{affected_proc}, Observation 1 is proved to be valid on all of these processors, and Observation 2 is valid on most of these processors other than Intel Xeon Platinum 8375C.
-On this processor, there is no difference on the execution time of \texttt{PREFETCHW} when the target data is different coherence states: \texttt{PREFETCHW} always takes around 70 cycles.
+\textbf{Affected processors.} We have tested these two observations on many Intel processors including the available 1st/2nd/3rd Generation Intel Xeon Salable Processors on AWS EC2, and five Intel desktop/server processors we own.
+As shown in Table~\ref{affected_proc}, Observation 1 is valid on all the tested processors, and Observation 2 is valid on most, excluding the Intel Xeon Platinum 8375C processor.
+On this processor, there is no difference on the execution time of \texttt{PREFETCHW} when the target data is different coherence states: \texttt{PREFETCHW} always takes 70 to 80 cycles to finish, even when the target data is not already in M state.